vrodriguezf/ESWA-2017/README.md

 ## Usage

-The project structure has been created using the package *ProjectTemplate*.
+The project structure has been created using the R package *ProjectTemplate*.
 For more details about ProjectTemplate, see http://projecttemplate.net

-..* The input data can be found in the `cache` folder ..* The output data can be found in the `output` folder ..* Every analysis script can be found in the folder `src`.
+* The input data can be found in the `cache` folder
+* The output data can be found in the `output` folder
+* Every analysis script can be found in the folder `src`.
-..* Do not execute file `src/ESWA_1-TimeSeriesMeasures.R` without previous permission to access the database.
+* Do not execute file `src/ESWA_1-TimeSeriesMeasures.R` without previous permission to access the database.

+## Contact

+For any questions about the use of the code (which is currently in a bit of a mess) please contact me by email or add a new issue in this repository.